automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Secernosaurus.md

 # Secernosaurus
-## Description: The first hadrosaur to be discovered in South America.
+## The first hadrosaur to be discovered in South America.